CAMRA (Campaign for Real Ale) in the Erewash Valley

 in the branch area please type Erewash Valley (CAMRA) in the

-September.
-Presentation of the "Summer Pub of the Season" at the
+September saw the presentation of the "Summer Pub of the Season"

 On Saturday 30th August the